 Learn the rules before you break them

-Use of the elements and principles of design helps achieve a good composition, delivers your message, and makes your piece memorable.
+Use of the elements and principles of design helps achieve a good composition, delivers your message for effectively, and makes your piece memorable.
 They are the foundation of every successful piece.

 The Elements of Design

 Artist and designers use the elements of design to create a design or composition.
 The elements are point, line, colour, shape, form, tone and texture.

 Point: A single spot on a page.

 Line: A mark in which the length is longer than the width.

 Colour: Colour provides the feeling or expression of the piece.